andrew-maston/BiAggregationService/readme.md

 ## Installation

-Clone the project, have nuget, run it.
+Clone this repository, build and run the solution in Visual Studio, Swagger UI will be displayed at the application root.

 ## API Reference

-The Swagger UI/documentation for the API can be found at the root of the running application, we simply provide two endpoints
+The Swagger UI/documentation for the API can be found at the root of the running application, we provide two endpoints

-GET /Rooms
+- GET /Rooms
-GET /Summary
+- GET /Summary

 ## Challenges / Future Enhancements